#110 - 198 East Island Hwy, Parksville, BC V9P 2H3 Tel. 250.248.3205 Fax. 250.248.4154

 Tip of the month

-September is Disability Employment month in British Columbia and the Career Centre is celebrating the contributions of people with disabilities in the workforce, as well as the employers and communities that support their success.
+September is Disability Employment Month in British Columbia, and the Career Centre is proud to highlight the invaluable contributions of individuals with disabilities in the workforce, as well as the employers and communities that champion their success.
+Over half a million British Columbians live with various disabilities, including physical, mental, and emotional challenges.

-Social emotional skills (SES) are becoming key hiring priorities for employers from various industries.
-SES includes attributes in five core areas: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
+Social emotional skills (SES) include attributes in five core areas: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
+These skills can be adapted into various industries and relate to emotional intelligence.

 1. Self-awareness – can be defined as having insight into our own thoughts and behaviors.